pingcap/community/challenge-programs/high-performance-tidb-challenge.md

 *   Your team only earns points when you resolve the issues that you proposed for workload optimization.
 If the issues resolved are not relevant, there will be no points granted.
 *   The team points are the sum of the points of all the tasks completed by your team members.
+*    The leaderboard does not indicate the final team rankings.
+Refer to [evaluation criteria](###About-evaluation-criteria) for the final results.
+*   The organizaing committee determines the challenge points for the created issues under each workload.
+The points are determined according to the team's estimated work.

 ### About mentors